Mathematics

 Ratio and Proportion

 Throughout KS4 all students will be given opportunities to develop their skills in applying their knowledge to problem solving and practical tasks.
+Additionally, 1:1 devices and online resources will be used to enhance learning whenever appropriate.
+Self-study is set via an online platform called Sparx Maths.

 Our students enjoy a variety of opportunities to engage in mathematics outside the classroom.

 In years 7 and 8 we offer entry into the UKMT Junior Maths Challenge for the most-able students in each year group.
 In years 9 and 10 this progresses to the UKMT Intermediate Maths Challenge.
-We also offer entry to the University of Southampton Maths Challenge to students in years 7-10 where we have enjoyed some pleasing success in recent years.
-Year 10 students have the opportunity to enjoy competitive Mathematics through the Maths Feast hosted at Barton Peveril College along with other events that vary from year to year.
+We also offer entry to the University of Southampton Maths Challenge to students in years 7-10.
+The most-able students in all year groups will also be invited to attend Mathletes - a weekly club to develop thinking and reasoning skills through problem-solving activities such as escape rooms and challenges.